wkumari/draft-vandergaast-edns-client-subnet/README.md

    source address is that of the Recursive Resolver rather than of the query originator.

-   Traditionally and probably still in the majority of instances, Recursive Resolvers are reasonably close in the network topology to the Stub Resolvers or Forwarders that are the source of queries.
+   Traditionally, and probably still in the majority of instances, Recursive Resolvers are reasonably close in the network topology to the Stub Resolvers or Forwarders that are the source of queries.
 For these resolvers, using their own IP address is sufficient for